openmultiplayer/web/docs/scripting/functions/GetPlayerName.md

 :::tip

-A player's name can be up to 24 characters long (as of 0.3d R2) by using SetPlayerName.
-This is defined in a_samp.inc as MAX_PLAYER_NAME.
+A player's name can be up to 24 characters long by using [SetPlayerName](SetPlayerName).

+This is defined in a_samp.inc as `MAX_PLAYER_NAME`.

 However, the client can only join with a nickname between 3 and 20 characters, otherwise the connection will be rejected and the player has to quit to choose a valid name.

 :::